Tensor Network Quantum Simulator With Step-Dependent Parallelization: Introduction

 Tensor network contraction simulators are exceptionally well suited for simulating short quantum circuits.
 The simulation of Quantum Approximate Optimization Algorithm (QAOA) \cite{farhi2016quantum} circuits is exceptionally efficient with this approach given how short the circuits are.

 In this work, we used our tensor network simulator QTensor, which is an open-source project developed in Argonne National Laboratory.
-The source code and documentation are available at \hyperlink{https://github.com/danlkv/QTensor}{gh:danlkv/QTensor}.
-It is a generic quantum circuits simulator capable of generic quantum circuits and QAOA circuits in particular.
+The source code and documentation are available at \hyperlink{https://github.com/danlkv/QTensor}{github:danlkv/QTensor}.
+It is a generic quantum circuits simulator capable of simulating generic quantum circuits and QAOA circuits in particular.
+It also supports automatic differentiation with respect to gate parameters which is useful in the Quantum Machine Learning applications~\cite{Henry_ML} and QAOA parameter optimisation~\cite{Wurtz_angles}.

 QAOA is a prime candidate to demonstrate the advantage of quantum computers in solving useful problems.
 One major milestone in this direction is Google's simulations of random large quantum circuits \cite{arute2019quantum}.
 The research interest of a community is now focused on providing an advantage of using quantum computers to solve real-world problems.
 QAOA is considered as a prime candidate to demonstrate such advantage.
 QAOA can be used to solve a wide range of hard combinatorial problems with a plethora of real-life applications, like the MaxCut problem.
 In this paper, we explored the limits of classical computing using a supercomputer to simulate large QAOA circuits, which in turn helps to define the requirements for a quantum computer to beat existing classical computers.